Plan on Pull Request

 You can choose to run by the following options:

-- Any change - your environment will receive PR Plan on every push
+• Any change - your environment will receive a PR Plan on every push to the repository.

-- Changes on Template Directory files - your environment will receive PR Plan on every push which the push contains file changes under Terraform Folder
+• Changes on Template Directory files - your environment will receive a PR Plan on every push that contains file changes under the Template folder

-- Changes by file filter pattern - your environment will receive PR Plan on every push in which the push contains file changes by match to the pattern. see below how to configure the glob pattern.
+• Changes by file filter pattern - your environment will receive a PR Plan on every push containing file changes by matching them to the pattern.
+See below how to configure the glob pattern.

 Glob patterns specify sets of filenames with wildcard characters.
 For example, *.txt or my_folder/**